Manjula22-eng/Assignments/Assignment1_explanation.md

 The output is a 3D plot where:
 Nodes represent points in the grid.
 Lines show the shortest paths between selected points.

+Conclusion:
+This project finds the shortest path in a 3D grid using Dijkstra’s algorithm and visualizes it in 3D.
+It assigns random weights to nodes and calculates the best route between selected points.
+Additionally, it detects and matches features between images using ORB and FLANN in OpenCV.
+The results show efficient pathfinding and accurate feature matching, useful for robotics, navigation, and computer vision applications.